alanzplus/CodeBox/README.md

 }
 ```

-Then by using the `IterativeTransformer` we can change the above implementation into iterative but writing in a recursive way
+Then by using the `IterativeTransformer` we can change the above implementation into iterative but writing in a recursive like way

 ```java
 private List<Integer> traverse(TreeNode node) {